kentlouisetonino/knowledge-c-language/sololearn-C-intermediate/chapter-01-structures-and-unions/04-working-with-unions/02-unions-as-function-parameters.md

 ## $\textnormal{Unions as Function Parameters}$

-> - A function can have union parameters that accept arguments
+> - A function can have union parameters that accept arguments <br />
-    `by value` when a copy of the union variable is all that is needed.
+    `by value` when a copy of the union variable is all that <br />
+    is needed.

 > - For a function to change the actual value in a union <br />